 Eggplant spreads are popular around the eastern Mediterranean and in eastern Europe.
-Besides the famous Levantine baba ganoush, made with tahini and lemon juice, there is the Russian baklazhannaia ikra, which combines eggplant with onions and tomatoes, and the Romanian zacusca, which adds red peppers to that mix.
+Besides the famous Levantine baba ganoush, made with tahini and lemon juice, there are the Russian baklazhannaia ikra, which combines eggplant with onions and tomatoes, and the Romanian zacusca, which adds red peppers to that mix.
 In Bulgaria, kyopolou (or kiopolo, or kiopoola) flavors roasted eggplant with garlic, parsley, green peppers, and sometimes tomatoes.
 Moroccan zaalouk seasons eggplant and tomato with cumin, paprika, garlic, olive oil, and usually a little lemon juice.
 For ajvar, from Macedonia and Serbia, roasted red peppers are the primary ingredient, and some people say eggplant doesn’t even belong in the mix.
-But the many ajvar recipes I’ve found always include it.
+But all of the many ajvar recipes I’ve found include it.

 These spreads are usually eaten on bread—flat bread, dark bread, or whatever bread is locally favored.
 The vegetables are usually put through a meat grinder or mashed in a mortar (or a blender or food processor) for a smooth texture, but they may instead be chopped coarsely to serve as a salad.

 The eggplants are always best roasted over a wood fire, for a smoky flavor, but when I’m in a hurry I use a hot oven, as in the recipe that follows.
 This recipe is basically one for Bulgarian kyopolou, except that I use ripe, red peppers instead of green ones and add a little toasted cumin.
-A mouthful of this rich mash silences every friend who asks, “What do you do will all those eggplants?”
+A mouthful of this rich mash silences every friend who asks, “What do you do with all those eggplants?”

 ¾ pound eggplant(s), stabbed with a fork in several places